 - Blaming and scapegoating

-The good news is that if we do make any of these assumptions we will probably have more time to spot and correct them than Amadou Diallo and the police officers did.
-But this time will only be useful if we use it to check for and spot our mistaken assumptions and then take different actions.
+The good news is that if we do make any of these assumptions then we will probably have more time to spot and correct them than Amadou Diallo and the police officers did.
+But that time will only be useful if we put it to use: taking the time to check for our mistaken assumptions and taking different actions.

-Over the next 12 months, do you expect to take more decisions or fewer decisions in situations you haven’t encountered before?
-Will the negative consequences of making mistaken assumptions in those situations be bigger or smaller?
-Would it be useful to improve your ability to notice and correct your mistaken assumptions?
+Over the next 12 months, do you expect to need to take decisions in unfamiliar situations more often or less often than before?
+Will the negative consequences of getting your assumptions wrong be bigger or smaller?
+Would it be useful to start improving your ability to notice and correct your mistaken assumptions now?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.